DHS COVID-19 PROVIDER RESOURCES // OMAP

 Other non-hospital community providers may choose to set up COVID-19 screening sites.
 Community screening sites not under the control of a hospital and being conducted by a health care provider, such as an independent clinic, federally qualified health care center, rural health center, physician or physician office, laboratory or certified registered nurse practitioner, also do not need to enroll these sites separately.
 As these sites are temporary in nature, providers should bill from office or clinic sites already enrolled in MA using a place of service that best describes where the service was provided.

-This guidance will remain in effect while a valid disaster declaration authorized by the Governor related to the COVID-19 virus remains in effect.
+This guidance will remain in effect for the duration of the Federal public health emergency related to the COVID-19 virus or until the temporary state regulatory flexibilities are terminated by the authority which initially authorized the suspension if earlier.
 OMAP may re-issue these guidelines as appropriate.

 Additional information about EMTALA requirements and COVID-19 can be found here.